Secret! Security

 128 Bit Key Length

-Even if you only use an 8 character password choosen from the on-screen keyboard, there are still more than 14 trillion possibilities.
+Even if you only use an 8 character password choosen from letters and digits, there are more than 1.7 trillion possibilities.

 Security At Focus